 The detection of CNVs (copy number variations) is a relatively recent capability in NGS platforms but is a crucial component of high-quality exome analysis.
 CNVs are an important disease mechanism that should be evaluated in all patients with a suspected inherited disorder.

-“There was a really good study about this by Truty et al. in June 2018.
+“There was a really good study about this by Truty et al in June 2018.
 They looked at 143,000 individuals who underwent genetic testing.
-A pathogenic or likely pathogenic CNV was found in nearly 10% of individuals, a clinically significant result for sure”, Schleit underlines.
+A pathogenic or likely pathogenic CNV was found in nearly 10% of individuals, a clinically significant result for sure,” Schleit underlined.

 #4.
 A phenotype-first approach means that some genes, and therefore variants, are filtered out before analysis even begins

-Having high-quality sequencing data is important, but how that data is analyzed is also important.
-A genotype first approach ensures disease-causing variants are not filtered out of the analysis based only on our current understanding of genes and the phenotypes they cause.
+Having high-quality sequencing data is important, but how that data are analyzed is also important.
+A genotype-first approach ensures disease-causing variants are not filtered out of the analysis based only on our current understanding of genes and the phenotypes they cause.

-“Again, genotype first is valuable for those patients who do not fit into the box of a certain phenotype or diagnostic criteria for a particular condition.
-However, using a genotype first approach does not remove the importance of having accurate and detailed clinical information to support high-quality interpretation of the data”, Schleit says.
+“Again, genotype-first is valuable for those patients who do not fit into the box of a certain phenotype or diagnostic criteria for a particular condition.
+However, using a genotype-first approach does not remove the importance of having accurate and detailed clinical information to support high-quality interpretation of the data,” Schleit said.

 #5.
 The inclusion of candidate genes can result in a diagnosis for your patient

 In cases where known disease genes are negative for pathogenic and likely pathogenic variants or where only part of the phenotype is explained, it can be useful to also analyze and report candidate variants in genes not yet known to be associated with disease.